The Epic 2023-24 Rajasthan Road Trip From Mumbai

 Otherwise, famous as one of the potential candidates for the “Wonder of the World list”, Ranakpur temple is far quieter and almost as beautiful as any other structure in the state.

-India’s strongest fort that houses the second longest wall in the country stands out like a beacon on the Udaipur to Jodhpur stretch.
+India’s strongest fort which houses the second longest wall in the country stands out like a beacon on the Udaipur to Jodhpur stretch.

 A UNESCO world heritage site, the fort consists of several Hindu and Jain Temples that are revered throughout the state.